 However, it was impossible to find another job with matching roles in our country.
 It was crazy.
 I had no other option but to stay and attempt to change the system.

 For several weeks, I tried very hard.
-I raised the problem, and I suggested few solutions.
+I raised the problem, and I suggested a few solutions.
 I tried to convince everyone to institutionalize our work.
-Yet, I only fell in despair.
+Yet, I only fell into despair.

 “Perhaps, the world is indeed imperfect.
 We could not just have it all.”
 I told myself.

 I was back in the metro with a brand new job in a more decent-looking office.
 There, I got a new role, slightly different compared to my previous job.
 There were no more prototypes, just pure embedded systems and programming.